Whimsy Stick

 How Structured Play Changes Behavior

-• Destructive when bored or alone
+• Destructive when left alone or under-stimulated.

 The 6-Step Session Structure

-Reset before you start (60 seconds)
+Reset before you start

-Wait before every single release
+Wait before every release

 High-intensity chase with wide ground arcs